$19.95 – $34.95

 Hunter’s deer pear™ is a grafted pear tree that is annually productive, producing a European-style pear that produces multiple-sized pears, dropping from October to November.
 The taste is sweet and above the Kieffer pear in late fall.
-As with most all late pears, the taste of this one becomes very sweet as starches go to sugars as the natural cold storage process happens in the fall.
-Hunter’s Deer pear™ ripens and falls free from the tree late October into Mid November.
+As with most late pears, the taste of this one becomes very sweet as starches go to sugars, as the natural cold storage process happens in the fall.
+Hunter’s Deer pear™ ripens and falls free from the tree in late October into Mid-November.
 The natural process of Hunter’s deer pear™ ripening from the coldness of late October makes it a pear that is very desirable by all wildlife and deer alike.
 The Vigor is extreme, and the tree is overproductive.
 We would advise thinning fruit to avoid limb breakage.
 The original tree resides in the direct vicinity of pear trees with fireblight.
 However, this tree has remained clean in my years of watching it.
 I have never witnessed fireblight in this tree.
 Hunter’s deer pear™ is suitable for plant hardiness zones 4b-7 and will reach a mature height of 25′.+

 Description

 Hunter’s deer pear™ is a grafted pear tree that is annually productive, producing a European-style pear that produces multiple-sized pears, dropping from October to November.
 The taste is sweet and above the Kieffer pear in late fall.
-As with most all late pears, the taste of this one becomes very sweet as starches go to sugars as the natural cold storage process happens in the fall.
-Hunter’s Deer pear™ ripens and falls free from the tree late October into Mid November.
+As with most late pears, the taste of this one becomes very sweet as starches go to sugars, as the natural cold storage process happens in the fall.
+Hunter’s Deer pear™ ripens and falls free from the tree in late October into Mid-November.
 The natural process of Hunter’s deer pear™ ripening from the coldness of late October makes it a pear that is very desirable by all wildlife and deer alike.
 The Vigor is extreme, and the tree is overproductive.
 We would advise thinning fruit to avoid limb breakage.
 The original tree resides in the direct vicinity of pear trees with fireblight.
 However, this tree has remained clean in my years of watching it.
 I have never witnessed fireblight in this tree.
 Hunter’s deer pear™ is suitable for plant hardiness zones 4b-7 and will reach a mature height of 25′.+

 The Hunter’s Deer Pear™ is made by using plant tissue from the original tree and attaching it to the new roots.
 This process essentially gives you an identical tree to the one you see in the picture and description.